haydenmc/haydenmc.github.io/_projects/2002-WiredForWar.md

 forum was shut down and archived and a new instance of [NodeBB](https://nodebb.org/) took its place.

-I still maintain the today; it serves as a searchable entrypoint to Machines resources, but most conversations have moved to the [WiredForWar Discord](https://discord.gg/J6e9MsY).
+I still maintain the site today; it serves as a searchable entrypoint to Machines resources, but most conversations have moved to the [WiredForWar Discord](https://discord.gg/J6e9MsY).

 Notably, in 2020, the source code to Machines was uncovered, and the rights to